 Creating templates or systems for your blogging process allows you to cut down on a lot of time and brain power.
 Writing a long form, actionable blog post is no joke.
-Between the content, the images, the photography (if applicable) can add up to hours or work.
+Between the content, the images, the photography (if applicable), it can add up to hours of work.
 I decided long ago I needed to find a way to streamline my content creation process.
 I use templates for my blog post graphics, as well as the blog posts themselves.

 For my blog images, I use Canva for Work to create templates that I can re-use again and again.
 This allows me to create my pinnable image for each blog post in less than five minutes!
 I also use templates and systems when writing my blog post in that every single blog post follows the same format, and I use the same process to write them.